 • Do not call recall() from the responder stage.

-• Do not call discover({ skills }) from the distiller or responder stages.
+• Do not call discover({ skills }) from the responder stage.

 • Do not loop recall() calls or wrap them in Promise.all(...).